Apollo 8 Audio recorded at Honeysuckle

 Where these tapes came from

-Whats interesting about these tapes
+Whats interesting and unique about these tapes

 Day 1